jdoe29103/Easy-GPU-pass-through-without-all-the-scripts/README.md

 # **Part 1: Binding guest GPU to the VFIO driver on boot**

 The easiest way to to get around the nuances of passing through a GPU is to bind the guest GPU to the VFIO driver (the driver that lets QEMU/KVM use it) at boot so that the regular GPU driver doesn't get a chance to.
-You do not have to do this on boot but those solutions are much more complext and less reliable.
+You do not have to do this on boot but those solutions are more complex and less reliable.

-1. First we need to get some idintifying information about the GPU we are going to pass.
+1. First we need to get some identifying information about the GPU we are going to pass.
 Run `lspci -nn`. `lspci` lists all of the available PCI devices and the `-nn` argument shows us the PCI vendor and device codes which is what we are looking for.
 You can also use grep to narrow down the list e.g. `lspci -nn | grep "NVIDIA"` or `lspci -nn | grep "AMD`.
 You should get something like this:
 ```
 03:00.0 VGA compatible controller [0300]: NVIDIA Corporation TU116 [GeForce GTX 1660 SUPER] [10de:21c4] (rev a1)
 03:00.1 Audio device [0403]: NVIDIA Corporation TU116 High Definition Audio Controller [10de:1aeb] (rev a1)